310mc/https-310mc.github.io-tl/source/_posts/idol_story/midori_2.md

 This may be part of my club activities, but it’s all optional, so it wouldn’t make anyone angry if I just went home…

-But tiding everything when I *just* took the effort to set things up would be pointless… I’ll try to work hard for a little, maybe..?
+But tiding everything when I *just* took the effort to set things up would be pointless… I’ll try to work hard for a little, maybe…?

 Maybe I could cheer myself with a “hip-hip, hurray! ♪”……